carlesmu/isbg/README.md

     isbg.py --version

 Options:
     --delete               The spams will be marked for deletion from your inbox --deletehigherthan #   Delete any spam with a score higher than # --exitcodes            Use exitcodes to detail  what happened --expunge              Cause marked for deletion messages to also be deleted (only useful if --delete is specified)
     --flag                 The spams will be flagged in your inbox --gmail                Delete by copying to '[Gmail]/Trash' folder --help                 Show the help screen
     --ignorelockfile       Don't stop if lock file is present --imaphost hostname    IMAP server name
     --imaplist             List imap directories
     --imappasswd passwd    IMAP account password
     --imapport port        Use a custom port
     --imapuser username    Who you login as
     --imapinbox mbox       Name of your inbox folder --learnspambox mbox    Name of your learn spam folder --learnhambox mbox     Name of your learn ham folder --learnthendestroy     Mark learnt messages for deletion
-    --lockfilegrace #    Set the lifetime of the lock file to # (in minutes) --lockfilename file  Override the lock file name --maxsize numbytes   Messages larger than this will be ignored as they are unlikely to be spam
+    --lockfilegrace=<min>  Set the lifetime of the lock file to # (in minutes) --lockfilename file    Override the lock file name --maxsize numbytes     Messages larger than this will be ignored as they are unlikely to be spam
     --movehamto mbox       Move ham to folder
     --noninteractive       Prevent interactive requests
     --noreport             Don't include the SpamAssassin report in the message copied to your spam folder
     --nostats              Don't print stat
     --partialrun num       Stop operation after scanning 'num' unseen emails --passwdfilename       Use a file to supply the password --savepw               Store the password to be used in future runs --spamc                Use spamc instead of standalone SpamAssassin binary --spaminbox mbox       Name of your spam folder --nossl                Don't use SSL to connect to the IMAP server --teachonly            Don't search spam, just learn from folders --trackfile file       Override the trackfile name
     --verbose              Show IMAP stuff happening
     --version              Show the version information

     (Your inbox will remain untouched unless you specify --flag or --delete)
 </pre>